 A Sea Spaghetti Recipe – Cheese Straws with Seaweed

-I’ve wanted to try this recipe for ages.
-For possibly 2 years this recipe has been sitting there, and somewhere in side of me I’ve been eager to make it.
-Perhaps not eager enough, until now.
+I’ve wanted to try this recipe for ages, for possibly 2 years this recipe has been sitting in a recipe book and in my mind and somewhere in side of me I’ve been eager to make it.
+Though perhaps not eager enough, until now.

 Sea spaghetti cheese straws just sounded like a wonderful idea, an idea that I wouldn’t of thought of, and that excites me.
 I’ve cooked sea spaghetti (Himanthalia elongata) as, literally, spaghetti, I’ve done it as tempura (both recipes in my Seaweed Foraging Book) and added it into soups, see my Three Seaweed Soup with an Inner Kick recipe.
 So this, I had to try.

 I’d found this sea spaghetti recipe in Prannie Rhatigan’s book; Irish Seaweed Kitchen.
 I’ve tweaked it a little, of course, isn’t that what cooks do?!
 I also love the fact it uses Bladder wrack (Fucus vesiculosus) seaweed too.
 Ground and sprinkled into the pastry (I’d never of thought of that either), so here it is.

 A Sea Spaghetti and Bladder Wrack Seaweed Recipe

 Sea Spaghetti Cheese Straws (with Bladder Wrack Pastry)

 - 75 g butter

 - 75 g plain rye flour (or other plain flour)